maladzenkau/deepstream_ros2/README.md

   ```bashrc
   ld.add_action(realsense_camera)
   ```
 And change the parameters according to the explanations provided is the launch file.
+Coordinates will be available as a Pose message on the choosen topic.
 - To project a pixel into the real-world map frame, uncomment transformation node:
     ```bashrc
   ld.add_action(tf_camera_to_map)